apache/hertzbeat/home/blog/2023-02-10-new-committer.md

 > [HertzBeat Hertz Beat](https://github.com/dromara/hertzbeat) is a real-time monitoring and alarm system with powerful custom monitoring capabilities and no Agent required.
 Monitoring of application services, databases, operating systems, middleware, cloud native, etc., threshold alarms, and alarm notifications (email, WeChat, Dingding, Feishu, SMS, Discord, Slack, Telegram).

-> We make protocol specifications such as `Http, Jmx, Ssh, Snmp, Jdbc` configurable, and you only need to configure YML to use these protocols to customize and collect any indicators you want to collect.
+> We make protocol specifications such as `Http, Jmx, Ssh, Snmp, Jdbc, Prometheus` configurable, and you only need to configure YML to use these protocols to customize and collect any indicators you want to collect.
 > Do you believe that you can immediately adapt to a new monitoring type such as K8s or Docker just by configuring YML?

 > The powerful customization of `HertzBeat`, multi-type support, easy expansion, and low coupling, hope to help developers and small and medium-sized teams quickly build their own monitoring tools.